 This particular strain of perennial ryegrass has a short growth period and has the ability to grow more tillers (stem of the grass shoots) which make for a thicker lawn.
 Not only that but it is cheaper than most other types of grass and it is very resistant to wear, so it can be used by a variety of different homeowners.
 It also recovers very quickly so is great for a busy lawn with lots of traffic.

 Although, it does come with a few downsides.

-It also does cope very well in shade.
+On the upside is that it does cope very well in shade.

-It’s very dark in colour, which makes it a very attractive addition to any turf mix, and you can sometimes see a purple or reddish colouration at its base.
+It is very dark in colour, which makes it a very attractive addition to any turf mix, and you can sometimes see a purple or reddish colouration at its base.

 Annual Meadow Grass

-A big problem with this type of grass is that it gets very weak during the winter and then reproduces during the spring/summer (why it’s called an “Annual” Meadow Grass).
-This means you’ll be left with loads of little seeds lying all over your lawn, which I guess you can imagine doesn’t look very nice.
+A big problem with this type of grass is that it gets very weak during the winter and then reproduces during the spring/summer (that is why it is called an “Annual” Meadow Grass).
+This means you will be left with loads of little seeds lying all over your lawn, which I guess you can imagine doesn’t look very nice.

 This grass tends to look lighter than most others, especially during times of low fertility and drought.

-All of its grass shoots are grown from the base of the plant which makes them easy to see.
+All of its grass shoots are grown from the base of the plant, which makes them easy to see.

-As it is fine leaved, slow growing and naturally deep-rooted you’ll find red fescue grasses most commonly in places such as campsites, resorts, gold courses and bowling greens.
+As it is fine leaved, slow growing and naturally deep-rooted you will find red fescue grasses most commonly in places such as campsites, resorts, golf courses and bowling greens.